ArindamDas07/Spam-Email-Classifier/README.md

 ### 🛡️ Production-Grade Features

-- **Strict Architectural Decoupling:** API containers are stripped of heavy ML libraries (No Torch/Transformers), reducing RAM footprint from 1.2GB to ~60MB per replica.
+- **Strict Architectural Decoupling:** API containers are stripped of heavy ML libraries (No Torch/Transformers), reducing RAM footprint per replica.
 - **Nginx Traffic Shield:** Acts as a Reverse Proxy and Rate Limiter (10r/s) to protect BERT workers from bot attacks and CPU exhaustion.
 - **Smart Load Balancing:** Uses the `least_conn` algorithm to route traffic to the container with the lowest active workload.
 - **Dynamic Service Discovery:** Implemented a DNS Resolver (127.0.0.11) in Nginx to prevent "502 Bad Gateway" errors during container restarts or auto-scaling.